Veronica-Beligotti/ml-project-magic-telescope/README.md

  - Conc_Ratio: To represent the ratio between the highest top two pixel intensities

 Ultimately, the importance of these features was investigated to see if it was best to keep them all or to restrict their number.
 A baseline Random Forest classifier was first trained using all available features in order to establish a reference AUC score.
 Then we applied three different feature selection techniques: Variance Threshold, SelectKBest and Recursive Feature Elimination.
 For each method, the AUC scores were recalculated in order to assess the impact of feature reduction.
-The results did not show a significant difference in AUC scores; for this reason all features were kept for the subsequent machine learning training phase.
+As the results did not show a significant difference in AUC scores, all features were preserved for the subsequent machine learning phase, also considering that deep learning models can potentially capture complex and non-obvious feature relationships.

 ### 2_Standard_ML_methods.ipynb